 PLEASE NOTE: Applicant must indicate one or more of the above positions on the application.

-Employment on less than 25 hours of programming for national exhibition in one or more of the above named positions.
+Associate Status: Employment on less than twenty-five (25) hours of nationally-exhibited content in one or more of the above named positions.